8i | 9i | 10g | 11g | 12c | 13c | 18c | 19c | 21c | 23c | Misc | PL/SQL | SQL | RAC | WebLogic | Linux

 DDL_LOCK_TIMEOUT at session level to a non-zero value and attempt to modify the column again.
 The result is the same, but it takes 30 seconds before the error is returned.

 alter session set ddl_lock_timeout=30; alter table lock_tab modify ( id number not null ); alter table lock_tab modify ( * ERROR at line 1: ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired SQL>

 ALTER TABLE command and commit the insert in the first session within 30 seconds, the

 ALTER TABLE will return a successful message.

-ALTER TABLE lock_tab ADD ( description VARCHAR2(50) ); Table altered.
+alter table lock_tab modify ( id number not null ); Table altered.
 SQL>

 For more information see: